elven-js/elvenjs-website/src/docs/recipes.md

 ```

 Then you will need to send three things to your backend, the signature, the token, and your public wallet address.
 On the backend, you will need to use sdk-js and a couple of operations described in the link above to verify the signature.

+### Transactions states and execution flow

+When you use `ElvenJS.signAndSendTransaction`, a couple of callbacks will be called (You can define them in the `ElvenJS.init`), depending on the progress of current transactions.

+These are:

+- `onTxStarted?: (transaction: Transaction) => void;`
+- `onTxSent?: (transaction: Transaction) => void;`
+- `onTxFinalized?: (transaction: Transaction) => void;`
+- `onTxError?: (transaction: Transaction, error: string) => void;`

+They are self-explanatory. `onTxSent` will fire after sending (the transaction object will not contain the signature yet).
+The `onTxFinalized` will fire after the transaction is finalized on chain (the transaction object will contain the signature).

+In case of the error, the `onTxError` will additionally contain the error message.

 ### Working demos